Setting Sail

 Most people today are unaware of how much their lives will change in the coming years, and how urgent it is as a matter of survival to take charge of steering the changes.
 We need many people from all walks of life either actively on board, or unconvinced but neutral enough to stand aside.
 The changes we need, such as degrowth, are so major that whoever I don't try to inform and convince, I must expect or choose as my enemy.

-Written words are context-free, and appeal only to the people who can furnish a context in which they make sense.
-Excellent blogs such as the two I've just linked (ACoUP and Adapt : Survive : Prevail) only cater to niche audiences.
+Issue is, there are as many ways to explain and persuade someone of a complex argument as there are people.
+Talking one-on-one, I can adapt to the other person.
+Writing is hit or miss.
+Written words are uprooted, and appeal only to people who can furnish a context in which they make sense.
+Excellent blogs such as the two I've just linked (A Collection of Unmitigated Pedantry and Adapt : Survive : Prevail) only cater to niche audiences.
 I have no illusions I'll avoid that.

 I speak as myself, in my own voice, and am cross-posting on social media and Patreon.
 You can comment anywhere, I will read it and usually reply here in the blog.
 I won't debate on social media, but will chat and respond on Patreon - please head over and join, it's free - and you can also reach me by e-mail.
-There are no comment sections on the blog now, I may add them later.
+There are no comment sections on the blog yet, I will add them later.

+If you chime in I'll try to meet you where you are, but I'll also challenge you to step out of that.
 I'm a competent teacher, genuinely interested in how people come to the views they hold, usually good at picking up how to code-switch to present info to another.
-I also hold people accountable to facts, reasoned argument, and respect for others, on terms I set - which I'll happily lay out and negotiate.
+In addition, I aim to hold people accountable to facts, reasoned argument, and respect for others, on terms I set - which I'll happily lay out and negotiate.

-Aiming for posts 800-1200 words long, splitting up longer pieces.
+I'll post at least monthly, twice a month if I can.
+Aiming for entries 800-1200 words long, splitting up longer pieces.
 This one should be about the longest (famous last words).
+There'll be no chatbot-generated content, ever.

-Ideas are free.
-Find any you like, make them your own, build on them.
-Put yourself out there, publish.
-If you specifically build on how the ideas are presented here, you'll need to give me a shoutout and share your work under the same terms, the Creative Commons BY-SA copyleft license.
+Better yet, put yourself out there, publish.
+If you happen to build on how the ideas are presented here, you'll need to give me a shoutout and share your work under the same terms, the Creative Commons BY-SA copyleft license.

-In the next post, I'll reflect on why I'm mad enough to do this.
+Next time, I'll reflect on why I'm mad enough to do this.
 After that, I'll start diving into the messy heart of the matter.